fhilton/fhilton.github.io/_includes/sqlInVersionControl.md

 You would never consider writing software without having the code in source control, but somehow SQL is always left out of the discussion.
 If you don't have a source of truth for your schema, functions and stored procedures, you are one accidental change away from real problems.
-I've helped multiple teams get their SQL into source control and setup systems to deploy those changes along with their application.
+I've helped multiple teams get their SQL into source control and setup systems to deploy those changes along with their application. [(Learn More...)](/services/sqlInVersionControl.html)

 Is it time to get your SQL under control?